Frugal Feasts: The Best Cheap Eats in Adelaide

 Sit Lo

 Sit Lo quickly gained popularity with locals for its servings of all things fresh and tasty and certified purse-friendly cheap eats.
-Their modern venues boast excellence from the inside out with a delicious assortment of handmade bao buns and mouth-watering banh mi for $10 or under.
+Their modern venues boast excellence from the inside out with a delicious assortment of handmade bao buns and mouth-watering banh mi from $10.
 From tofu and fish to panko fried chicken, these hearty Vietnamese rolls are a cheap and cheerful lunch staple that will keep you full until payday.
-There’s the tempting option to upgrade to a loaded noodle or salad bowl from $16, with add-ons including steamed Asian greens, extra meat and all the saucy goodness.
+There’s the tempting option to upgrade to a loaded noodle or salad bowl from $15, with add-ons including steamed Asian greens, extra meat and all the saucy goodness.

 Bank Street, Waymouth Street, UNISA City West